-One of the best ways to keep on top of your statutory fling requirements is to sign up for Companies House’ convenient eReminder service.
-It is completely free and will provide you with timely electronic reminders when your annual accounts and confirmation statement filing deadlines are approaching.
+One of the best ways to keep on top of your company filing and reporting requirements is to sign up for Companies House eReminder service.
+It is completely free and will provide you with timely electronic reminders when your annual accounts and Confirmation Statement filing deadlines are approaching.
 Your company can select up to 4 email addresses to receive notifications through this service.

 How to register for eReminders